 The days leading up to Christmas can seem like a whirlwind.
-Today, on the first day after Christmas, plan some quiet time for yourself and your family, especially if you have children.
-Create some quiet special moments today.
+Today, on the first day after Christmas, plan some quiet time for yourself and your family, especially if you have children at home.

 Tip #8 | Play a Game